Demystifying JOIN Algorithms

 use

-to more efficiently join the two operands according to the join-condition in the query. - Maintaining index data structures like B-Trees up to date allows
+HashJoinorMergeJointo more efficiently join the two operands according to the join-condition in the query. - Maintaining index data structures like B-Trees up to date allows

-s take time proportional to the size of the result and are not affected by the size of the tables.
+Nested Loopalgorithm to run much faster even when the dataset doesn’t conveniently fit in memory.
+IndexedJOINs take time proportional to the size of the result and are not affected by the size of the tables.

-s and techniques to speed them up, but these are the
+There’s much more about JOINs and techniques to speed them up, but these are the

 basics that will allow you to start thinking about how data layout and choice of